Learn how to practice gentle vaginal stretching and perineal massage. Keep your perineum soft and relax for a healthy vaginal birth.

 Many doctors believe that it may reduce the rate of episiotomy.

 One of the most recent research seems to say that it slightly reduces the number of tears in women delivering their first baby.
-Their conclusion is that perineal massage during pregnancy is a prevention of perineal trauma (American Journal of Obstetrics and Gynecology, March 2000).
+Their conclusion is that perineal massage during pregnancy is a prevention of perineal trauma and vaginal tears (American Journal of Obstetrics and Gynecology, March 2000).

 The vaginal stretching is a detour in an area of our body that usually receives little attention except for hygiene and sex!